getlantern/gonat/README.md

 This library only works on Linux.

+Dependencies are managed using Go modules.
+If using a version of Go prior to 1.13, use the environment variable `GO111MODULE=on` to enable use of modules.

 In order to work, this library needs to be able to open raw sockets and update the conntrack table via netlink.
 You can give the binary the correct capabilities with: